 Think about what’s best for your family, and try not to make too many assumptions about foster child ages.
 While some foster carers are open to children of any age, the majority of carers stick with the same age group once they’ve found what works for them.

 Our family finding team will always keep a child’s best interest at the centre of their decision.
 They’ll consider the child’s background, including where they’ve lived in the past and what kind of households they may be used to, as well as what’s available in your area, such as schools and other amenities.

 At the end of the day, the team will look for the home that will give the child the best chance at fitting in and getting the support they need to thrive.

 If you’re wondering about picking the sex of your foster child, the same principles apply – you can register a preference, but as with age, it’s about what’s best for the child.

 Every family is different – one family with all girls might prefer not to have a boy entering the house, while another might be ready to bring some male energy in the home.
 No matter what, you can trust that our team will find the best fit possible for every foster child and foster family.

-Have more questions about foster care?
+Have more questions about foster care or a type of fostering?
 Read our most commonly asked fostering questions and answers or visit our fostering infocentre to get all the answers you need to start your journey!